 As a new generation of design biennales emerges across Europe, their impact extends beyond cultural discourse into the structure of the market itself.
 This conversation examines how these platforms shape visibility, create new collector networks and influence institutional and commercial trajectories.
 Are biennales becoming catalysts for market recognition, or do they operate as alternative systems with different values and priorities?
 A timely discussion on how curatorial initiatives and market dynamics increasingly intersect.

-With: Anton Rahlwes, Curator & Writer, Boris Peiov, Director of Development, Beta – Bienala Timișoreană de Arhitectură and Sarah Schulten, Co-founder Design Biennale Rotterdam
+With: Anton Rahlwes, Curator & Writer, Boris Peianov, Director of Development, Beta – Bienala Timișoreană de Arhitectură and Sarah Schulten, Co-founder Design Biennale Rotterdam

 Free access to talks with your fair ticket.